Spectral Structure of the Mixed Hessian of the Dispersionless Toda $\tau$-Function: Conclusion

-The results also admit a natural heuristic interpretation in adjacent frameworks.
+The result also has a direct interpretation in adjacent frameworks.
 In the Laplacian-growth language, the rank-one logarithmic spike singles out a distinguished \emph{stiff} deformation mode before any geometric singularity appears.
-In the matrix-model or potential-theoretic language, the proved statement is that the mixed second-order response concentrates onto a single dominant sectorial direction at criticality.
-These interpretive remarks are not used in the proofs and are included only to indicate the structural scope of the result.
+In the matrix-model or potential-theoretic language, the same statement says that the mixed second-order response concentrates onto a single dominant sectorial direction at criticality.
+These interpretations lie outside the proofs.
+They serve only to place the theorem in a broader geometric and physical context.

 The argument isolates a structural mechanism that should persist beyond the one-harmonic leaf: a dominant branch point, borderline coefficient decay, and positive Gram structure.
-Several extensions therefore suggest themselves.
-For more general polynomial conformal maps one expects several competing dominant orbits and hence a finite-rank version of the present instability mechanism.
-It would also be natural to understand the bounded soft sector more conceptually, possibly through hidden Jacobi or total-positivity structure, and to sharpen the leading-order theory by deriving asymptotics for spectral gaps, sector dependence, and soft eigenvalues.
+For more general polynomial conformal maps, one expects several competing dominant orbits and hence a finite-rank version of the present instability mechanism.
+Another natural problem is to understand the bounded soft sector more conceptually, possibly through hidden Jacobi or total-positivity structure, and to sharpen the leading-order theory by deriving asymptotics for spectral gaps, sector dependence, and soft eigenvalues.